Skip to Main Content

 How to get a working capital loan

-No matter which lender you choose, there are some guidelines for applying for a working capital loan
+No matter which lender you choose, there are some guidelines for applying for a working capital loan.

 1. Get to know your credit score and report.
 Understanding your creditworthiness will help you narrow down which lenders and financial products are accessible to you.
 Business lenders often look at your business and personal credit scores.

 2. Decide which type of business loan you want.
 There are short-term loans, traditional term loans, SBA loans and lines of credit available for use as working capital.
 Each product has different pros and cons.
+You can use Bankrate’s top business loan list to help you figure out which lenders work best for you.

 3. Figure out how much loan you can afford.
 Factors like gross annual revenue and current debt will help inform how much you will get approved for.
 Don’t borrow more than you can responsibly pay back.
-You can use a business loan calculator to determine whether you can afford the monthly repayments.
+You can use Bankrate’s business loan calculator to determine whether you can afford the monthly repayments.

 4. Compare loans and lenders.
 Start looking at lenders who offer the type of working capital loan you want.
 Be sure to compare the same term length and loan amounts.